fhircast/sandbox.js/README.md

-# FHIRcast Playground
+# FHIRcast JavaScript Sandbox
+FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
+Find out more at [fhircast.org](https://fhircast.org).

-The FHIRcast Playground is a set of tools to simulate the workflow of the FHIRcast standard using the JavaScript stack.
+FHIRcast sandboxes provide tools to simulate the workflow of the FHIRcast standard.

+This sandbox (sandbox.js) implements the standard using Node.js

 The following deployments are supported: